Fresh Air Museum – Government Street:

 1017-19 Government Street

-By 1907 the engraver John R. Mackie and Challoner & Mitchell diamond merchants occupied its two ground floor shops.
-The Alexandra Club occupied the second floor until its 1911 conversion to the Albion Hotel.
-In 1912 the owner of the adjacent Brown Jug Saloon took over the hotel to comply with the requirement that drinking establishments must offer accommodations.
-With British Columbia’s 1917 Prohibition Act, it reverted back to simply a hotel.
-From 1917 until 1924 its shops were occupied by John Norrie’s Irish Linen Shop.
+Following the club’s 1911 move, the upper stories of the Galpin Block were converted into the Albion Hotel.
+In 1912, the owner of the adjacent Brown Jug Saloon took over operation of the hotel to comply with the requirement that drinking establishments must offer accommodations.
+With British Columbia’s Prohibition Act of 1917, it reverted back to be simply a hotel.
 Currently, its upper floors are occupied by the Provincial Government.

 The Sommer’s Building 1888